 No student is permitted to share the work of another outside the class either electronically or in print.
 A breach of this instruction will result in a reevaluation of your place in this program.
 If you wish to share the work of another, it is expected that you will acquire their permission, in writing, in advance, just as you would for the pre-publication work of any writer.

 You have the opportunity to submit your assignments at any time electronically.
 You also have the opportunity to resubmit these assignments an unlimited (within the time limits) number of times for reevaluation.
 All students in this course are given the same opportunity but it is up to you to avail of these options.
 If you select only to submit your work once and at the last minute, you may feel that the system is not being fair to you but this is a result of your having not taken advantage of those opportunities as others will have done.
 The requirement for submission does not vary by student except in the manner of modified programs and extenuating circumstances.
 If you feel that this is causing you to receive unfair treatment, please contact me as soon as possible and we will discuss what can be done to provide you the best course experience.
 It is expected that you will award all other students in this course a similar consideration for their fairness, as has already been mentioned as to respect.

-This document was last updated on 2019.11.17 and corresponds to the Fall 2019 semester version of this course.
-For earlier course outlines, please get in touch directly as only the most recent version will be displayed here to avoid potential confusion.
+This document was last updated on 2021.3.8 and corresponds to this year’s courses.
+For earlier information, please get in touch directly as only the most recent version will be displayed here to avoid potential confusion.